 Home » Kuala Lumpur » Top Chinese New Year Food And Snacks To Try With Kids In Kuala Lumpur

-Just like Christmas, Chinese New Year is a time for getting family and friends together to tuck into some delicious traditional food such as yee sang, nian gao, tang yuan, bak kwa, pineapple tarts and more.
+Just like Christmas, Chinese New Year is a time for getting family and friends together to tuck into some delicious traditional food such as yee sang, nian gao, tang yuan, bak kwa, pineapple tarts, and more.
 Most of these treats have auspicious meanings and are consumed to ensure a prosperous, healthy, and wealthy year ahead.
-Here’s our list of top CNY food and snacks that are a must in your homes to welcome the Year of the Tiger!
+We’ve rounded a list of CNY snacks that you’ll want to get your hands on this festive season and where you can buy them!

 Want More Chinese New Year Reads In KL?

-Not only does this dish taste yummy, but the kids will also have loads of fun eating it.
-Commonly known as yee sang or lou hei in Malaysia, this Cantonese-style raw fish salad is a must for CNY reunion dinners and meet-ups throughout the 15 days of CNY.
-Comprising a mix of ingredients including thinly sliced vegetables chosen for the significance of their Chinese names such as pomelo, papaya, white radish, cucumber, as well as the key ingredient, raw salmon, along with crackers, sesame oil, plum sauce, peanuts, and more, the ingredients can vary as different homes and restaurants tend to customize them according to their preference.
+A must for the Chinese community during CNY month, yee sang or lou hei is a standard inclusion in CNY meals during this festive month.
+In Malaysia, this Cantonese-style raw fish salad comprises of a mix of ingredients including thinly sliced vegetables chosen for the significance of their Chinese names such as pomelo, papaya, white radish, and cucumber, as well as the key ingredient, raw salmon, along with crackers, sesame oil, plum sauce, peanuts, and more, the ingredients can vary as different homes and restaurants tend to customize them according to their preference.
 How to eat it, you ask?
 The idea is that everyone stands up around the dish and uses their chopsticks to toss the ingredients as high as possible while exclaiming well wishes and stating what they are hoping for in the coming year.
 The kids will enjoy the mess it makes and will most likely find it pretty tasty!

 Where To Find Them:

-The kids will love this one because it's a tray of goodies with sweet treats like candies, dried fruits and nuts.
-There's usually preserved kumquats, coconut chunks, longans, red melon seeds, lotus seeds and peanuts typically filled in trays with six or eight compartments, as the number six symbolizes luck, and eight, fortune.
-Each of the individual fruit also represents positivity for the new year: kumquats for prosperity, coconut for togetherness, red melon seeds for happiness and the rest for a good life and wealth.
+The kids will love this one because it's a tray of goodies with sweet treats like candies, dried fruits, and nuts.
+There are usually preserved kumquats, coconut chunks, longans, red melon seeds, lotus seeds and peanuts typically filled in trays with six or eight compartments, as the number six symbolizes luck, and eight, fortune.
+Each of the individual fruits also represents positivity for the new year: kumquats for prosperity, coconut for togetherness, red melon seeds for happiness, and the rest for a good life and wealth.

 Where To Find Them: